aather/abyss/README.md

 $./startMonitoring

 This will start Metrics accumulation in graphite server.
 Wait for few minutes to have sufficient metrics displayed on the dashboard.

-Similarly, If interested in benchmarking (network benchmark test-suite is available), start  network benchmarks using a master script, "startBenchmark".
-Requires peer host name or IP address; netserver process and memcached processrunning on server and
+Similarly, If interested in benchmarking (network benchmark test-suite is available), start network benchmarks using a master script,

+$./startBenchmark (Requires peer host name/IP address; netserver process and memcached process running on peer on required ports

 ## Abyss In Action
 - **Application Dashboard**